graninas/hierarchical-free-monads-the-most-developed-approach-in-haskell/README.md

 # Essay: My Long Path To Real World Haskell

-My professional path started from C++.
+My professional path started with C++.
 It was a beautiful time.
 I was young, C++ was simple, the future seemed to be bright.
 I felt like I was on the crest of the wave with the most useful and powerful language out there.
 I was a wizard of C++, I could create any possible application with it, and I thought there was nothing I could learn because I knew everything.

 And then Haskell has come.